5 Reasons not to hire me: your oddball SEO Content Writer

 If you have taken the time to build a mediocre, DIY website, with no knowledge of SEO then you’ll be enjoying the ‘benefits’ of invisibility already.
 If that’s what you wanted from being online then good for you, you really have excelled in your quest to internet anonymity.
 I strongly suggest you dismiss anything content-related, and under no circumstances should you blog, that will lead to a significant increase in organic traffic.

-When I read those wanky posts about superpowers, shocking though they are, I do have some ideas on what superpower I would like, two in fact.
-One is flying—so unoriginal, and the other is invisibility (again, really fucking prosaic).
+I read some wanky posts about superpowers, shocking though they were, I do have some ideas on what superpower I would like, two in fact.
+One is flying – so unoriginal, and the other is invisibility (again, really fucking prosaic).
 I like the idea of not being seen, especially if I can nose in on someone’s life and scare the shit out of them by moving stuff.
 Amusing as it might be to watch my neighbour have a mental breakdown as I hurl plates around his head, invisibility isn’t very beneficial in a business sense.

 2 You don’t give a shit about your audience

 You’re a maverick, you’re the best in your field (probably).
 You have zero time for people who aren’t as brilliant as you.
 Your website, and online profiles are a shrine to your brilliance.
 Their sole purpose is for prospects to worship at the altar of you.
-When your audience doesn’t even feature on your list of priorities, you can write content that talks about your 20th industry award and what makes YOU such a good blah, blah–I’m gonna throw up.
+When your audience doesn’t feature on your list of priorities, you can write content that talks about your 20th industry award, blah, blah–I’m gonna throw up.

 It may come as a surprise to some, that I care about the quality of my content, and how it benefits you, my audience.
-I’m keenly focused on letting you know about what I do and how it helps you, or makes you laugh–or both.
-What I want to do is leave no room for ambiguity.
+I’m keenly focused on letting you know about what I do and how it helps you, or makes you laugh – or both.
+I want to leave no room for ambiguity.
 You should have a clear idea about me and my product.
 But more importantly how that translates to your business.
-If it doesn’t then I need to go back to Sploshing for a living and what a messy living that was, still have the custard stains on the carpet.
+If it doesn’t then I need to go back to sploshing for a living and what a messy living that was, still have custard stains on the carpet.

 3 You don’t want to sell your services

-Going back to that DIY website you’ve built (nice job, by the way–loving the talking in the third-person), you probably have things on there that you can do for people but you don’t want anyone to know about them.
-That’s why the invisible website works so well, I mean it was free so you haven’t lost any money, so no reason to make any money.
+Going back to that DIY website you’ve built (nice job by the way – loving the talking in the third-person).
+You might be selling stuff on your site but you don’t want anyone to know that you are.
+That’s why the invisible website works so well.
+That was sarcasm, sometimes I have to tell people it’s happening.

 Once there, you can make prospects see that what you’ve got going on is something they need.
 And if your buying process is simple, and your rates transparent, well, you know what, those bitches will convert.
 But WORDS do that, not semaphore or interpretive dance.